IsrraelMaita/atlantic-assessment/README.md

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-This will automatically run a API consumption test and a Unit test.
+This will automatically run an API consumption test and an Unit test.

 ## API